grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 It was cold, frustrating, cramped work.
 But such had been all of Chips work on this trip -- maybe her whole life, she reflected.
 She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired against her to bring her to this particular misery.

 Shakes' welds were horrifically ugly, like stitch work on a revivified cadaver from a Gothic novel.
-Like with the hull of the _Prospect_ she had to hammer metal sheet patches into place, and weld them until they no longer leaked.
+As with the hull of the _Prospect_, she had to hammer metal sheet patches into place, and weld them until they no longer leaked.
 Chips felt nothing but lucky when the leaking started to slow without her having made the situation worse by cutting through the mating ring or the hull of the _Gnat_.

 Eventually enough patching material had been welded into place that the leak slowed to a seep, and then finally stopped altogether.
 The pump sucked the last of the water out the well, leaving them looking at the domed top hatch of the _Gnat_ down in the recess.
 The whole mess was holding, though Chips hoped she would never have to test it at any deeper depth.